No BS: How To Choose The Right Web Hosting For Your Online Business

-WPEngine is WordPress-specific hosting.
+WPX Hosting is Wordpress-specific hosting.
 In my case, this is mostly great.
-The tradeoff is that if you're running something that isn't sitting on top of WordPress, then you can't use it at WPEngine.
+The tradeoff is that if you’re running something that isn’t sitting on top of Wordpress, then you can’t use it at WPX.

 The Host That I Personally Recommend (And Why)

 I believe that it is important that a hosting recommendation is backed up by a strong why.
 And that why must be bigger than the affiliate commission.

 If WPX Hosting seems a bit much for you right now, then the host that I personally recommend is Siteground.

 Yes, that’s an affiliate link.
 But, to be clear, I took a big hit in my commissions when I began recommending Siteground.
 Bluehost paid more, but I couldn’t honestly recommend them after my hacking experience with them.